jeff1evesque/ist-664/README.md

 ## Dependency

-Since this project is a proof of concept, the necessary build has been automated using a `Vagrantfile`.
+Since this project is a proof of concept, the necessary build has been automated using a [`Vagrantfile`](https://github.com/jeff1evesque/ist-664/blob/master/Vagrantfile).
 This local developmet requires both ([vagrant](https://www.vagrantup.com/) + [virtualbox](https://www.virtualbox.org/)) to be installed.
 However, a supplied [`docker-compose.yml`](https://github.com/jeff1evesque/ist-664/blob/master/docker-compose.yml) could simulate a big data scenario, where ingested data is distributed across multiple mongodb nodes.
 For production systems, kubernetes would likely replace the `docker-compose` variant.
 Additionally, supplied [utility](https://github.com/jeff1evesque/ist-664/tree/master/utility) scripts can be used to install and configure [cuda](https://www.geforce.com/hardware/technology/cuda) and gpu-based [tensorflow](https://www.tensorflow.org/).

 Lastly, a supplied [`config-TEMPLATE.py`](https://github.com/jeff1evesque/ist-664/blob/master/config-TEMPLATE.py), will need to be copied in the same directory as `config.py`.
 Though values can be adjusted, the `mongos_endpoint` will need to match the mongodb endpoint.
-Specifically, if the local vagrant instance was deployed then the following configurations would be appropriate:
+Specifically, if the local vagrant instance was deployed, then the following configurations would be appropriate:

 ```bash
 # general